Module index_map_type¶

 are the vertices of each cell.
 When these refer to global indices and

-perhaps also exist only as a global indexing array on one process, as is
+perhaps also exist only as a global indexing array on one process, these

-usually the case, These need to “localized” for doing process-local
+need to be localized for doing process-local computation on distributed

 necessary, according to a distributed mapping of their domain index set, and